This square wreath with mossy branches is so easy to make and perfect for summer decor.

 Today I’m participating in Outdoor Extravaganza, the third and last week, hosted by my friend Shauna of Satori Design for Living.
 This week it’s all about Paint It & Build It Projects and my project is this square wreath with mossy branches.
 Be sure to catch all the great outdoor inspiration at the end of this post!

-I made mossy branches for a project in my book, French Vintage Décor (that comes out on June 12th!) and had them in a planter I painted to look like a cast iron urn.
+I made mossy branches for a project in my book, French Vintage Décor and had them in a planter I painted to look like a cast iron urn.
 I added moss to these branches first (because of the book project) but it’s best to do it last for this project.
 So ignore the moss on the branches first when you see the photos 😉

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 - measuring tape

 - fabric glove (I used a gardening glove)